Costa Rica Destination Guide

 • Wildlife Spotting: Early mornings and late afternoons are best for seeing animals.

-• Safety: Costa Rica is generally safe, but use common sense and secure valuables.
+• Safety: Costa Rica is generally safe, but use common sense and secure your valuables.
+Keep an eye on your belongings at all times.
+Don’t walk alone in isolated areas.

 • Turtle Nesting: If visiting nesting sites, wear dark clothing and follow guide instructions.